-The number of file descriptors reserved for TCP, stdio, etc. This needs to be big enough to cover the number of interfaces named listens on, tcp-clients as well as to provide room for outgoing TCP queries and incoming zone transfers.
+This sets the number of file descriptors reserved for TCP, stdio, etc. This needs to be big enough to cover the number of interfaces named listens on plus tcp-clients, as well as to provide room for outgoing TCP queries and incoming zone transfers.
 The default is 512.
-The minimum value is 128 and the maximum value is 128 less than maxsockets (-S).
+The minimum value is 128 and the maximum value is 128 fewer than maxsockets (-S).
 This option may be removed in the future.